guedes2142/guedes2142/README.md

  - Tenho certo conhecimento em segurança cibernética, porque comecei tudo isso quando quis hackear alguns jogos , fazer payloads, backdoors e outras coisas que deixei     para trás! agora eu só quero ajudar as pessoas a resolver seus problemas com meu conhecimento.

- - I have some knowledge with cybersecurity, because I started all this when I wanted to hack some games making payloads, backdoors, and other things that I left          behind!
+ -I have some knowledge with cybersecurity, cause I started all this when I wanted to hack some games by doing payloads, backdoors and other things that I left behind!
-   Now i will just try to help people solve their problems with my knowledgee, and i'm studing ingles yet so by patince with my inglesh**
+   Now I'm just going to try to help people solve their problems with my knowledge, and I'm still studying English, so be patient with me please =)
    .
 </p>